Energy in Taiwan: Renewable energy

 In August 2009, Taiwan's government has announced that it will invest T$45 billion ($1.4 billion) in the island's domestic renewable energy sector in an attempt to help the sector grow nearly eight-fold by 2015 thereby increasing industry production value to T$1.158 trillion in 2015 compared to T$160.3 billion in mid-2009.
 Proponents hope that "the green energy sector will help Taiwan become a major power in energy technology and production, as well as provide the creation of green jobs."

 In May 2016 Economics Minister Lee Shih-guang stated that the government expects renewable energy to account for 20% of electricity generation by 2025, to support the government's ambition to phase out nuclear power generation.

 Emissions

 Total carbon dioxide emissions nationwide were 277.645 million tonnes in 2006, representing 124.68 percent growth over 1990's 123.574 million tonnes, according to the Environmental Protection Administration (EPA).
 Energy conversion industry contributed to 6.9 percent of emissions in 2006, while heavy industry contributed 52.5 percent, the transportation sector contributed 14.3 percent, the commercial sector 6.3 percent and private households 12.1 percent.

 Taiwan ranked third in Asia and 32nd worldwide in the 2009 Climate Change Performance Index (CCPI) for carbon dioxide emissions, published by Climate Action Network Europe (CAN-Europe) and Germanwatch.
+In 2025, Taiwan ranked 60th in the CCPI and received a “very low” rating in Energy Use and GHG emissions.

+In 2022, Taiwan officially announced their plan to have net-zero emissions by 2050, including a plan to get there.
+The four transition strategies Taiwan has included in their plan are transitions in the energy, industrial, lifestyle, and social sectors.
+In February 2023, Taiwan’s president Tsai Ing-wen announced the revision of the Greenhouse Gas Management Act as the Climate Change Response Act, incorporating net-zero by 2050 sentiments.

-Energy consumption
+Historical energy consumption

 Taiwan produces electricity from fossil fuels, wind, nuclear and hydro power.
-Taiwan's energy consumption the equivalent of 10.5 million kiloliters of oil, or about 2.2 million barrels a day.
+Taiwan's energy consumption is the equivalent of 10.5 million kiloliters of oil, or about 2.2 million barrels a day.